Water and Sewer Systems

 This project won the 2013 WIFA Drinking Water Project of the Year.

 The Twin 5’s water main replacement project consisted of more than 12,000 feet of new 12” and 8” water mains in eight local residential streets in Clarkdale.
 The purpose of the project was to replace the existing dual 5-inch steel water mains, which are above ground in many locations.
 The Town of Clarkdale coordinated with WIFA (Water Infrastructure Finance Authority) for aid in funding the design of the project.
 SWI provided topographic survey, new legal descriptions/easements, cost estimates, storm water pollution prevention plans, construction plans, specifications, and bid documents.
-Coordination and meetings with the stakeholders, local utility companies, and adjacent land owners was essential to the project for future planning.
+Coordination and meetings with the stakeholders, local utility companies, and adjacent landowners were essential to the project for future planning.

 Butler Avenue Waterline Replacement Project, Flagstaff

-SWI provided engineering services for the installation of approximately 9,000 feet of water transmission main with the existing Right-of-Way on Butler Avenue.
+SWI provided engineering services for the installation of approximately 9,000 feet of a water transmission main with the existing Right-of-Way on Butler Avenue.
 The installation occurred along a two-mile stretch of East Butler Avenue in southeast Flagstaff.

 SWI was responsible for coordination with local utility companies and Flagstaff Public Schools to minimize potential disruptions.
 Our team coordinated with the City of Flagstaff Utilities Department to ensure the design met their performance objectives and equipment a top priority.